Skip to main content

 Hemingway’s favorite spots in Paris to visit

-Sometimes the best way to learn about a locale (or get inspired for a future trip) is to see the city through someone else’s eyes—especially if that someone else has a Pulitzer Prize and a Nobel Prize for Literature.
+The best way to learn about a city is through someone else's eyes—especially when that someone has a Pulitzer and Nobel Prize for Literature.

 Sometimes the best way to learn about a locale (or get inspired for a future trip) is to see the city through someone else’s eyes—especially if that someone else is Ernest Hemingway, the Pulitzer Prize and Nobel Prize for Literature winning author known for works such as “The Sun Also Rises” and “The Old Man and the Sea.”